NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 === RFID

-An RFID approach is the somewhat obvious solution.
+An RFID based approach appeared to be a good solution initially.
 This would involve embedding RFID chips underneath the bases of the miniatures.
 Then some method of reading these chips would then need to be embedded either within or underneath the game board.
 There are a number of different approaches that could be taken to locating RFID chips which have been outlined by Steve Hinske and Marc Langheinrich @rfid-based in their work on a similar project.

 RFID solutions would require either an antenna grid underneath the game board or multiple individual RFID readers.
 This would be a viable option as hiding an antenna grid below a board is a relatively simple and unobstructive task.
 The same goes for hiding RFID readers beneath a table.